-- A single rider must not ride in excess of 14 of the 20 laps in a heat, i.e. each rider must do a minimum of 10 laps
+- A single rider must not ride in excess of 10 of the 20 laps in a heat

-- The first fifteen (15) teams from each heat, will contest The Australian Postie Bike Grand Prix 2019
+- The first eighteen (18) teams from each heat, will contest The Australian Postie Bike Grand Prix 2019

 The Cessnock Cup:

-- Conducted over 1 hour plus 1 lap for the teams placed 16th to 30th from the heats
+- Conducted over 1 hour plus 1 lap for the teams placed 19th to 36th from each of the heats

-- 1 X 20 minutes practice qualifying session to determine start positions for the Postie Bike Celebrity race.
+- 1 x 15 minute practice qualifying session to determine start positions for the Postie Bike Women's race

 The Australian Postie Bike Grand Prix:

-- Conducted over 90 minutes plus one lap for the teams placed from the heats
+- Conducted over 90 minutes plus one lap for the teams placed 1st to 18th from each of the heats

 The course commences with the start line situated in Darwin Street Cessnock.